toml-f/toml-f/README.md

 ```

 To run the full decoder test add the benchmark argument.
-This test will currently fail, due to the implementation not yet supporting Unicode escape sequences.
+This test will currently fail, due to the implementation not yet supporting Unicode escape sequences (see [toml-f#3](https://github.com/toml-f/toml-f/issues/3)).

 ```
 meson test -C _build --benchmark --print-errorlogs